 Another lovely consequence of cultivating a mindfulness practice is the ripple effect.
 The positive energy and greater sense of harmonythat results from learning to live in a more conscious way naturally ripples out from the individual into the wider world.

-Since the 1970’s there have been thousands of publications which document medical and psychological research on mindfulness, demonstrating its validity and breadth of application.
-Western medicine and psychology are now embracing the benefits of mindfulness and it is being successfully integrated into many mainstream programs as a means to manage chronic pain and to treat many psychological conditions ranging from anxiety and depression to addiction and eating disorders.
+Western medicine and psychology now embraces the benefits of mindfulness and it is being successfully integrated into many mainstream programs as a means to manage chronic pain and to treat many psychological conditions ranging from anxiety, depression and addictions to eating disorders.

 - Increased self-awareness

 - Reduces the impact and influence of stressful thoughts and feelings